Faray

 This uninhabited island, lying to the north and west of Eday and south-southeast of Westray, was bought by Orkney Islands Council in January 2019 for its strategic development potential.

-The project consists of six wind turbines of up to a maximum of 149.9 m height from ground to blade tip when vertical with the proposed with a capacity of 28.8MW.
+The project consists of six wind turbines that are 149 metres height from ground to blade tip with a 28.8MW capacity.

 In addition to the turbines, the site could include turbine foundations, crane hard-standings, a new jetty/landing site for bringing turbine components and construction materials onto the island, internal access tracks, on-site access tracks between turbines, underground cabling between the turbines, on-site substation and maintenance building with welfare facility, a temporary construction compound and potential on site borrow pit(s) dependent on the suitability of site-won materials to provide aggregate for the construction of the development.

-Two marine licences applications were submitted in 2021 to Marine Scotland’s Marine Licensing Team (MS-LOT) for works below Mean High Water Springs (MHWS), i.e. the installation of improved access to Faray via construction of a new extended slipway and landing jetty.
-Both licenses are required – one for the construction and one for dredging disposal operations, and are currently awaiting response.
+In 2024, two marine licenses were issued for works below Mean High Water Springs (MHWS), i.e. the installation of improved access to Faray via construction of a new extended slipway and landing jetty.

 Key facts: